Recently, I took 2 weeks off from my business and the only reason I could to do that was because:

 Here it is.

 At the end of every day, every single one of my staff members answers 4 questions.
-I’m going to share these questions with you.
-I’ve sort of formulated these questions after years and years and years of testing and tweaking systems in my business and I think these are going to be very valuable for you in your practice as well.
+I’ve formulated these questions after years and years and years of testing and tweaking systems in my business and I think these are going to be very valuable for you in your practice as well.

 “What did you do today?”